FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 ### Defaults

-A double-click on any Source Parameter dial will reset it to a Spat default setting.
+A double-click on any Source Parameter dial will reset it to a SPAT default setting.
 The default setting of a parameter is indicated around a dial as a larger tick than the other tick marks.
 Additionally, a range is graphically indicated between the default setting and the current setting of a variable parameter.

 ![](include/SpatRevolution_UserGuide_-162.jpg)